SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/SAP Build Apps/Service Hub Admin App/6_Test your application/Readme.md

 ![](../screenshots/result.png)

-Now, you can build and deploy your application.
+Now you've successfully tested your application.
+Alternatively you can build and deploy the application.
+You can use web or mobile builds.
+Check [Build and Deploy Web Applications](https://help.sap.com/docs/build-apps/service-guide/build-and-deploy-web-applications) for more details.

 [Build and Deploy Web Applications](https://help.sap.com/docs/build-apps/service-guide/build-and-deploy-web-applications)